bradleyrp/factory/specs/slurm-docker/README.md

 ### Use LDAP to authenticate

 The feature above is useful because it allows us to query the LDAP database when adding users to a group.
 It would be even better to use LDAP to login directly that way *every single user* can log on to the system.
 The following changes to the settings will make this possible.
 Note the extra authentication is required, or you will get missing object errors.
-Again we are keeping this out of version control for now.

 ~~~
 import ldap